anna-dang/mod04-computer_vision_CNN/README.md

 ### Problem 4: Natural Language Processing (NLP)

 If you choose this option, you'll build an NLP model to analyze Twitter sentiment about Apple and Google products.
-The dataset comes from CrowdFlower via [data.world][].
+The dataset comes from CrowdFlower via [data.world](https://data.world/crowdflower/brands-and-product-emotions).
 Human raters rated the sentiment in over 9,000 Tweets as positive, negative, or neither.

 Your task is to: